 In times of crisis, we all need to pause, take stock, and adapt what we are doing given the extraordinary circumstances.

-The Covid-19 pandemic is a crisis like few others in modern times.
+The COVID-19 pandemic is a crisis like few others in modern times.
 I’m writing this post as my home country of England is in the grips of the virus, as are most countries (50% of the world is in lock-down).

 I’m also writing this post as England, and in fact the world, comes together in unity and solidarity.

 Times of struggle bring the best out of people and I’ve already heard news of countless good deeds worldwide, from communities coming together to help self-isolating neighbors to the beautiful singing echoing across Italian balconies.

 My singing voice isn’t something I want to expose you to, but I can reach out to you – my digital neighbors – to share what I can.
 One thing I do know a thing or two about is content marketing.

 If you are a business owner who’s unsure on how to approach your content at this time, here are my thoughts as a content repurposing expert and owner of a creative agency.
 I will pass on the advice we’re giving clients, and following ourselves.

 Listen to the podcast on the player below: